f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 https://simulator.f5.com/s/cloud2cloud_via_sites_brownfield/nav/aws/005/0

 Continue with the steps below to allow secure connectivity to the AWS hosted application.

+1. Client -> RE -> CE -> Protected resource

+Leveraging F5 Distributed Cloud REs to provide WAF and other services upstream, then proxying the clean traffic to the protected resource via the CE.
+It is recommended that a firewall rule be placed at the site with the CE to only allow traffic from an RE.
+This ensures that all traffic is scrubbed upstream before entering the site.

+2. Client -> CE -> Protected resource

 Task 1.
 Create Origin Pools